-What are the significant risks?
 What action are we taking?
-Wastewater overflows breach regulations.
 Wastewater network improvement plan.Asset renewal programmes.
-Re-consenting of Paraparaumu wastewater treatment plant is challenged.
 Assessed the risks and proposing application process that meets the requirements.
-Process failure causing non-compliance - equipment failure or a high-load event could compromise the performance and compliance of the plant.
 Investigating causes of high-load events.By-law review.
-Inflow limits exceeded causing non-compliance - deferral of works means capacity can't be fully utilised.
 Ensuring the network can continue to be used during high-flow events to buffer the flows to the treatment plant.